Europe rebounds at the start of Q4, rates fall, oil rises – 03/10/2022 at 18:44

 The EuroStoxx 50 index gained 0.72% and the FTSEurofirst 300 0.64%.
 The Stoxx 600, which lost 4.73% over the three months to September, rebounded 0.77%.

-The rebound in Europe, led by Wall Street, which posted its third consecutive weekly decline last week, was led mainly by commodities and energy, in a context of fears over supply, which took on the not on concerns about the recession and falling demand.
+The rebound in Europe, led by Wall Street, which posted its third consecutive weekly decline last week, was led mainly by commodities and energy, in a context of fears over supply, which took on the not on concerns regarding the recession and falling demand.

-Final results from the monthly S&P Global Purchasing Managers Survey confirmed that manufacturing activity in the eurozone recorded its steepest contraction in 27 months in September, with the index falling to 48.4 after 49.6 in August.
+Final results from the monthly S&P Global Purchasing Managers Survey confirmed that manufacturing activity in the eurozone recorded its steepest contraction in 27 months in September, with the index falling to 48.4 following 49.6 in August.

 In the United States, the deceleration in manufacturing activity was also confirmed with an index published by the Institute for Supply Management (ISM) which rose in September at its weakest pace in almost two and a half years, at 50.9, while the new orders index contracted to 47.1, in a context of rising interest rates which undoubtedly weighed on demand.